marcriehm/kubernetes-research/Architecture.md

 ## Overall Architecture

+There are two primary views of the Kubernetes architecture: they physical architecture of the Kubernetes implementation itself and the logical architecture of deployed applications.

+### Physical Kubernetes Architecture

-This section discusses the high-level software architecture of the Kubernetes implementation itself.
+This section discusses the software architecture of the Kubernetes implementation itself.
 It is good to have this overview, but if you're working in the cloud (e.g. GKE) you don't initially need more than a passing understanding of the concepts (which is all you’ll get from this document).